dukhniav/Interview-Prep/data-structures/array.md

 - Can be created empty, or some initial value.

 - Adding new elements: Location?
-    - It depends:
-&nbsp;&nbsp;&nbsp;&nbsp;- `myArray.add(999);` - will be added to the end of the array, in constant time.
+    - `myArray.add(999);` - will be added to the end of the array, in constant time.
-&nbsp;&nbsp;&nbsp;&nbsp;- `myArray.add(999, 2);` - will be added to index 2, which means that all other indecies will need to be moved.
+    - `myArray.add(999, 2);` - will be added to index 2, which means that all other indecies will need to be moved.
     * Just because resizable arrays do the "shuffling" under the hood, doesn't mean we don't need to think about these details.

 ### Appending items at end of array
 | Lang | Code |